Information for Ukrainian refugees

 Questions about the living allowance

-If you have questions about the living allowance and the payment card, you can also email leefgeld@amersfoort.nl.
+If you have questions about the living allowance, you can also email leefgeld@amersfoort.nl.

 Opening a bank account